znmiller96/PantryApp/README.md

 list tables: `\dt`

 # Dev Notes
-- when creating a one to one connection need to make sure to convert to Dto object because if you convert to json will have infinite loop from connecting objects
+- when creating a one to one connection need to make sure to convert to DTO object because if you convert to json will have infinite loop from connecting objects